shoeffner/mthesis/src/gaze_library.md

 #### Pipeline steps

-The pipeline step order as well as each individual pipeline step can be configured using various options.
+The pipeline step order, as well as each individual pipeline step, can be configured using various options.
 This is useful as for example the different implementations of @Timm2011 can be exchanged without recompiling \Gaze{} by just changing the configuration file.
 The default pipeline configuration can